Skip to content

 Section 9.2.
 Correspondence and uncertainty principles in Quantum Physics.

 We deal with the representation of the superposition of a sine waves packet, consider when light behaves as a wave or a corpuscle, and discuss the principles of correspondence and uncertainty.
-The formulation of the new mechanics of material waves and quantized states requires new principles: the correspondence principle proposed by Bohr (Physics Nobel Prize in 1922) and the uncertainty principle proposed by Heisenberg (Physics Nobel Prize in 1932).
+The formulation of the new mechanics of material waves and quantized states requires new principles: the correspondence principle proposed by Niels Bohr (Physics Nobel Prize in 1922) and the uncertainty principle proposed by Werner Heisenberg (Physics Nobel Prize in 1932).

 9.1.
 From a theoretical proposition to an experimental demonstration.